 To see if you’re keeping it short and sweet, check out how long it takes to get to your contact form from your homepage.
 And, most importantly, how long it takes to fill out the form and send it.

 Struggling with your branding?
 Visit this post for my top tips on creating a strong brand.

 3. Offer Options

-Some people prefer ordering online, others like to talk to a person and visit your brick-and-mortar shop.
-So in order to write a more actionable marketing copy for your small business, give potential customers a choice.
+Some people prefer ordering online, while others like to talk to a person and visit your brick-and-mortar shop.
+So, in order to write a more actionable marketing copy for your small business, give potential customers a choice.

-So do show your shop visitors that they can follow you on Facebook.
-Or that they can get everything delivered to their home through your online shop.
+So show your shop visitors that they can follow you on Facebook.
+Or that they can get everything delivered to their home through your online store.
 It’ll boost both new and repeat business.

 4. Be accessible

 Keep in mind that small or overly intricate fonts, as well as elaborate colour schemes, can make it difficult for some customers to read your contact details.

 For example, on your website, avoid having crucial information in an image and risk it not displaying properly on smartphones and tablets.